 At the beginning of the 15th century, the great uprising of the native people broke out in Wales.
 In 1402, the Usk Castle was besieged by the forces of Owain Glyndŵr, but remained unconquered, although the town was plundered and burnt.
 The next attack took place in 1405, but this time the defenders, commanded by Lord Richard Gray of Codnor and Dafydd Gam, repulsed the attack.
 Encouraged by victory, they left the stronghold and defeated the Welsh at the Battle of Pwll Melyn, just a few hundred meters from the castle.
 After the rebellion, Usk became part of the Lancaster Duchy, and after restoring stability in the country, there was no need for further renovation and modernization of the castle.
 It survived the English Civil War with minor damages, and was finally rebuilt in 1680 as a dwelling residence.

-The castle was erected on a plan similar to the oval.
+The castle was erected on a plan similar to the oval, on a hill overlooking the eastern bank of the Usk River.
 In the mid-twelfth century its only stone element was a four-sided tower in the south-eastern part of the site, sometimes described as a keep.
 It consists of two floors above the basement – the ground floor and to this day has two two-light, romanesque windows in the south wall.
 However, it probably played the role of a gate tower, not a keep, because in its eastern wall there is an arcade, which was later blocked.
 Probably the gatehouse originally had one room above the passage, and the second floor was added in the 13th century.
 The door was also added to connect the tower with the latrine in the south-west corner.

 At the beginning of the 13th century, a stone defensive wall was erected in place of earlier, timber and earth fortifications.
 William Marshal also reinforced the castle with a cylindrical Garrison Tower in the south-western part of the circuit and the Round Tower located south of it.
 The Garrison Tower had four floors and defended the section from the town side.
 Originally, the entrance to it was on the level of the first floor, which was led by a timber staircase.
 The lower two floors were equipped with arrowslits, while the upper two with narrow, pointed windows.
 Internal communication was provided by a spiral staircase, through which one could get to the top defensive walkway, crowned with battlement.
 The last storey of the tower and the battlement were added at a later time, probably by Gilbert III de Clare.
 Another tower called the North Tower was erected, as the name suggests, on the north side and had a horseshoe shape.